xwhatkevin/facts/submissions/zwolfy.md

 ----

 * @Pomeranians are descended from the German Spitz.
-* Queen Victoria owned a small @Pomeranian which popularized the breed.
+* Queen Victoria owned a small @Pomeranians which popularized the breed.
 * @Pomeranians are named after a region in North Germany and Poland called Pomerania.
 * @Pomeranians are known to suffer from Luxating patella or dislocating kneecaps.
 * A @Pomeranians life expectancy is 11 - 15 years.